shubhamraj-24/RBAC-UI/README.md

 This will run the server at `http://localhost:5000` and expose mock API endpoints for managing users and roles.

 ### **5. Start the React App**
-To start the React application, use the following command:
+Open a second terminal and start the React application using the following command:

 ```bash
 npm start